railsbridge/docs/sites/workshop/more_teacher_training.deck.md

 ### Don't be afraid to:
 * Call on people!
-* Correcting people if they're wrong--politely and gently in a way that works for you.
+* Correct people if they're wrong--politely and gently in a way that works for you.
-  * Examples: "Well, I'm pretty sure this is the right answer instead."
+  * Examples: "Well, this might work better and this is why."
 "Can you explain how you came to that conclusion?"
 "Does anyone have a different answer?"
 * Answer questions that haven't been asked yet.

 # OUR IDEAS (KNOW WHAT'S UP 3)